App lifecycle in Hexnode

 Hexnode lets the admin monitor the status of the apps.
 After uploading the app to the Hexnode app inventory, the admin can opt to get notified of the enterprise app upload status.
 Apart from this, the administrators can also know the status of apps deployed to different devices from the device details page.

 The dashboard of Hexnode gives a bird’s-eye view of the apps in Hexnode.
 The Managed Apps Summary section displays the app count corresponding to each app type present in the app inventory.
 There is also a section that shows the top mandatory apps pushed to the devices.

 Not all apps that are installed on the devices via Hexnode might be relevant after some time.
 This might necessitate the removal of the apps.
 Imagine having 20 outdated apps on each device.
 Uninstalling the apps on each device is a cumbersome task.
 Hexnode simplifies this process.

-When configuring the mandatory app policy for iOS and Android, Hexnode provides an option to remove all the managed apps once the policy is removed.
+When configuring the Mandatory Apps policy for iOS, Android and Windows devices, Hexnode provides an option to remove all the managed apps once the policy is removed.
 If this option is enabled, removing the policy will uninstall all the apps installed via that policy.
-Admin can also remove managed apps from the Android and iOS devices using the remote action Uninstall Application.
-Apart from these methods, disenrolling a device from the Hexnode portal will also automatically delete all the apps installed via Hexnode.
+Admin can also remove managed apps from the iOS, Android, Windows and tvOS devices using the remote action Uninstall Application.
+Apart from these methods, disenrolling iOS and tvOS devices from the Hexnode portal will also automatically delete all the apps installed via Hexnode.
+However, on disenrolling Android and Windows devices from Hexnode will automatically delete only those apps added via Mandatory Apps policy with the option ‘Remove apps from the device on policy removal’ enabled.
 The admins need not misspend time manually removing the apps from the devices.